 Equally at home with many other styles of music, Jessica can regularly be seen performing on Baroque viola, improvising with jazz musicians, playing chamber music, or collaborating with other performer/composers.

-Drawing from wide-ranging influences which include Bach, Brahms, Delta blues, Flamenco, Indian Raga, and Appalachian fiddling, Meyer’s music takes audience members on a journey through joy, anxiety, anger, bliss, torment, loneliness and passion.
+Drawing from wide-ranging influences which include Bach, Brahms, Delta blues, Flamenco, Indian Raga, and Appalachian fiddling, Meyer’s debut album Sounds of Being takes audience members on a journey through joy, anxiety, anger, bliss, torment, loneliness and passion.

 Her solo show has been featured at iconic venues such as BAMcafé and Joe’s Pub in NYC, the Andy Warhol Museum in Pittsburgh, and in Paris at Sunset Sunside.

 In her new solo show “And She”, Jessica takes the vivid poetry of four acclaimed, living women poets and creates a visceral journey that explores two universal experiences– falling in and out of love/lust and the death of a parent.